Bar muscle-up workouts are a great way to test your skills, increase your strength and improve your mental grit.

 - 30 Bar Muscle-Ups for Time + Max Unbroken

 Perform 30 muscle-ups for time, going unbroken to start with and reaching your highest number, then finish the remaining muscle-ups for time.

-This is a tying and trying test that will definitely build arm strength.
+This is a tiering test that will definitely build arm strength.
 The best athletes will be able to complete this unbroken but the vast majority won’t get to 30.
-Still, remember this workout is meant to be performed fast (before the three-minute mark after the max set) and test you under fatigue, so don’t take too long breaks.
+Still, remember this bar muscle up workout is meant to be performed fast (before the three-minute mark after the max set) and test you under fatigue, so don’t take too long breaks.

 If 30 is too challenging of a number, scale down to a rep range suitable for your current skills.

 - Bar-muscle-up-workouts: Photo courtesy of CrossFit Inc.